 “By April, it’s starting to warm up and winter coats aren’t selling as well,” says Allec.
 “As a result, you should be able to get a great deal.”

 If you’re looking for savings on outdoor winter tools and equipment, a rewards card that offers cash back at home improvement stores could be a good choice.

 - The Chase Freedom card, for example, included home improvement stores in its 5% cash back bonus category for the second quarter of 2019 on up to $1,500 in combined purchases every quarter following activation.

-- You could also choose a flat cash back rate option such as Chase Freedom Unlimited, which offers 1.5% cash back on every purchase.
+- You could also choose a flat cash back rate option such as Chase Freedom Unlimited, which offers at least 1.5% cash back on every purchase.

 What to buy in May